jpjitendrapal/badagaon/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is a website for badagaon.in domain this app is deployed at https://dashboard.heroku.com/apps/badagaon/deploy/github

+To learn the framework for the development of this use  [Learn Next.js](https://nextjs.org/learn).